 Where do innovations in a company come from?
-Answers to this question have been known to fill entire bookshelves.
-Unfortunately, I haven’t dealt with it in theory much so I don’t know much about it.
-However, experience has taught me that innovation in organizations mostly means standardization and digitalization: this should make business processes better in quality, more efficient and more effective – and preferably all at the same time through some sort of digital magic.
+Answers to this question could fill entire bookshelves.
+Unfortunately, I haven’t dealt with it in theory much, so I don’t know much about it.
+Experience has taught me, however, that innovation in organizations mostly means standardization and digitalization: this should make business processes better in quality, more efficient, and more effective – and preferably all at the same time through some sort of digital magic.

 How Good is a New Idea?
 Microblogs and Group Chats as a Quick Benchmark Test

-You and your intranet team can help to open up a space for discussion and growth concerning micro ideas and suggestions for improvement.
-In the beginning, innovations are like delicate seedlings that need protection and care until they mature and are strong enough to withstand even the most established of old, bad and outdated routines.
+In the beginning, innovations are like delicate seedlings that need protection and care until they mature and are strong enough to withstand even the most established of old, bad, and outdated routines.
+You and your intranet team can help to open up a space for discussion and growth of these micro ideas while soliciting suggestions for improvement.

 If you get up early enough, you can kill even the very best idea in a company before it can develop.
-In this respect, a room that every employee can look into already represents a great asset for ideas like these, because it protects them against overly harsh and rough attacks that may then cause some discomfort in the public eye to a politically motivated skeptic.
+In this respect, a room that every employee can look into represents a great asset for newly developing ideas like these.
+Such wide exposure can protect ideas against overly harsh and rough attacks by placing politically motivated skeptics uncomfortably in the public eye.

-Or to outline the situation clearly: it is not the job of your intranet team to create innovations in your organization or ensure that your organization produces innovative results.
-Of course, it may be a consequence of their work.
+Or to outline the situation clearly, it’s not the job of your intranet team to create innovations in your organization or ensure that your organization produces innovative results.
+Yes, it may be a consequence of their work.
 But nobody can seriously make a promise of it.

 What an intranet team can do with an employee portal is establish a space where ideas can be created, documented, and discussed.

-If you perceive innovations as small, incremental improvements to existing business processes that ultimately lead to a large, impressive change through the sum of all of the small individual steps, then a modern intranet can also be a central location where innovations can take place.
+If you perceive innovations as small, incremental improvements to existing business processes that add up to a large, impressive change, then a modern intranet can be a central location where these innovations can take place.

-Let’s go through an example that comes very close to reality.
+Let’s go through an example based on an actual experience.
 We recently visited our business partner Google at its headquarters in Dublin.
 There, they have drinks refrigerators, some of which have frosted glass fronts.
 The top two shelves are transparent, while the bottom shelves are shielded by frosted glass.
 I was surprised at this and asked why.
-The person I asked responded to my question with, “The consumption habits of people can be influenced by how products are positioned.
+The person I asked said, “The consumption habits of people can be influenced by how products are positioned.
 Let’s say I’m thirsty.
 I go to the drinks fridge.
 I see water.
 I drink water.
 If I see a Coke, I may have a Coke.”

 The sodas behind the frosted glass are not visible.